paladin952/cwmd/README.md

 * Radu Corbu     - team lead, implementation, documentation
 * Diana Cosma    - documentation, testing, application design

+**For more information regarding the application, please check the contents of the docs folder**

 ###### **Babeș-Bolyai University, 2016**